Stopping and restarting a PostgreSQL cluster

-If necessary, you can stop and restart a PostgreSQL cluster.
-During cluster downtime, you are only billed for your storage and backups, as per your pricing policy.
+If necessary, you can stop and restart your PostgreSQL cluster.
+While your cluster is idle, you only pay for the size of your storage and backups as per the pricing policy.

 Alert